 4. What is the unique selling proposition?
 (The unique product benefit that the competition cannot claim)

-This is the meat of your brief.
+This is the meat of your advertising creative brief.
 It is where your research has brought you.
 It will be your campaign strategy.
 This is a condensed, one liner that will capture the essence of your project.
 As such, this should take the most amount of time to come up with.

 Some great examples are:

 - Domino’s Pizza: “You get fresh, hot pizza delivered to your door in 30 minutes or less—or it’s free.”

 - FedEx: “When your package absolutely, positively has to get there overnight.”

 - M&M’s: “Melts in your mouth, not in your hand.”

 5. What are the reasons the audience should believe in your client’s product/service?